Tampa Bay Buccaneers vs. Carolina Panthers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Carolina's games have gone over 41.5 points in seven of 16 chances this season.
+- Carolina has combined with its opponents to score more than 41.5 points in seven of 16 games this season.

-- The combined points per game average of the two teams, 47.3, is 5.8 points more than Sunday's over/under.
+- The two teams combine to average 47.3 points per game, 5.8 more than the over/under in this contest.

 - These two squads surrender a combined 43.7 points per game, 2.2 more than this contest's over/under.

-- Buccaneers games this season feature an average total of 49.9 points, a number 8.4 points higher than Sunday's over/under.
+- The average total in Buccaneers games this season is 49.9, 8.4 points above Sunday's total of 41.5.

-- The 41.5-point total for this game is 2.2 points below the 43.7 points per game average total in Panthers games this season.
+- The 43.7 PPG average total in Panthers games this season is 2.2 points more than this game's over/under.

 Buccaneers stats and trends

-- Tampa Bay has played 16 games, with eight wins against the spread.
+- Tampa Bay has eight wins against the spread in 16 games this season.

-- The Buccaneers have been favored by 8 points or more 10 times this season and are 6-4 ATS in those contests.
+- The Buccaneers have an against the spread record of 6-4 in their 10 games as a favorite of 8.5 points or more so far this season.

-- Tampa Bay's games this year have hit the over in 50% of its opportunities (eight times in 16 games with a set point total).
+- Tampa Bay's games this year have gone over the point total in 50% of its opportunities (eight times in 16 games with a set point total).

-- Tampa Bay is 8-7 against the spread and 12-3 overall when the team piles up more than 299.5 yards.
+- Tampa Bay is 8-7 against the spread and 12-3 overall when the team amasses over 299.5 yards.

-- This year, the Buccaneers have turned the ball over 19 times, three more than the Panthers' takeaways (16).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Panthers.